Johnny's Hamburgers

-Johnny's Hamburgers is an eatery located in Scarborough, Toronto, at Victoria Park Avenue and Sheppard Avenue.
+Johnny's Hamburgers is an eatery located on Scarborough, Toronto, at Victoria Park Avenue and Sheppard Avenue.
 It was established in 1967.
 It serves hamburgers, French fries, and other fast-food items, and is popular with locals.
 It is operated by Tasos Sklavos.

 Comedian Mike Myers has endorsed the eatery several times during interviews as being a childhood favourite, having grown up in Scarborough.
-The spot was combined with the Canadian coffee and donut chain Tim Hortons to create Stan Mikita's, a fictional hangout appearing in Myers' famous Wayne's World movies.
+The spot was combined with the Canadian coffee and donut chain Tim Hortons to create Stan Mikita's, a fictional hangout appearing in Myers' Wayne's World movies.